 Liabilities

-But, since Sarah and Caleb can start investing $400/month, we need to understand how to choose where they should start.
-To do that we’ll introduce the TAX CONTROL TRIANGLE.
+But since Sarah and Caleb can start investing $400/month, we need to understand how to choose where to start.
+To do that, we’ll introduce the TAX CONTROL TRIANGLE.

-It’s helpful to begin a review of investment options while understanding their tax implications, so here we’re going to introduce you to a concept we call the tax control triangle.
+It’s helpful to begin reviewing investment options while understanding their tax implications, so we’re going to introduce you to a concept we call the tax control triangle.

-The first category of investment vehicles is considered pre-tax because contributions are made on a tax-deductible basis or before your paycheck is deposited. [ask for examples: 401k, 403b, Keough plans, IRAs, SEP IRAs, etc.]
+The first category of investment vehicles is considered pre-tax because contributions are made on a tax-deductible basis or before your paycheck is deposited.
+[For example, 401k, 403b, Keough plans, IRAs, SEP IRAs, etc.]

-Over here, we have “after-tax” investment vehicles, such as savings accounts, money market accts, mutual funds, CDs, and brokerage accounts with stocks and bonds.
+Next, we have “after-tax” investment vehicles, such as savings accounts, money market accounts, mutual funds, CDs, and brokerage accounts with stocks and bonds.

-Now, this final category uses after-tax contributions but the proceeds are ultimately tax-free.
-Can anyone think of something that might fall into this category?
+The final category uses after-tax contributions, but the proceeds are ultimately tax-free.
+Can you think of something that might fall into this category?
 Yes: Roth IRAs, College savings plans/529s, the cash value in a life insurance policy, and home equity in a primary residence.
-Money that you invest here is after-tax, but after you put in the initial deposit, any dividends, interest, or appreciation, happens without any tax liability – and 100% of the proceeds come back to you!
+Money that you invest here is after-tax, but after you put in the initial deposit, any dividends, interest, or appreciation happens without any tax liability – and 100% of the proceeds come back to you!

-So let’s go back to Dr. Sarah and Caleb.
-The point here is not that all your money should be in one bucket or the other, which is sometimes a hasty conclusion, but that there are benefits to each category, and it’s helpful to understand these so that you can make an informed decision for Dr. Sarah on where to put her $500 a month.
+So, let’s go back to Dr. Sarah and Caleb.
+The point here is not that all your money should be in one bucket or the other, which is sometimes a hasty conclusion, but that there are benefits to each category, and it’s helpful to understand these so that you can make an informed decision for Dr. Sarah on where to put her $400 a month.

-Since Sarah is already putting money into a 401k and receiving the maximum matching dollars, and they have enough of an emergency fund to get through their transition, then the other avenue that’s really attractive right now is up here in this bucket, and that’s a Roth IRA.
-Now I know that a couple of you had questions about the Roth IRA, so let’s take a moment and talk about those…
+Since Sarah is already contributing to a 401(k) and receiving the maximum matching dollars, and they have enough in an emergency fund to get through their transition, the other avenue that’s really attractive right now is the after-tax bucket, and that's a Roth IRA.

 Traditional IRA vs. Roth IRA

-So the difference between a traditional IRA and a Roth IRA is that the money we put in a traditional IRA is deductible today, but in the future will be fully taxable.
-Whereas money that we put in a Roth IRA is after-tax today, but no matter how big it grows in the future, it’s tax-free.
+The difference between a traditional IRA and a Roth IRA is that the money we put in a traditional IRA is deductible today but in the future will be fully taxable.
+Whereas money that we put in a Roth IRA is after-tax today, no matter how big it grows in the future, it’s tax-free.
 That sounds pretty good, doesn’t it?
 In fact, it sounds so good that the IRS wants to severely limit who can put money into Roth IRAs.
-So, for most physicians, you may not be eligible to put money in Roth IRAs when you are in full practice, because you may be earning too much and exceed the income limits on contributions.
+Most physicians may not be eligible to put money in Roth IRAs when in full practice because they may be earning too much and exceed the income limits on contributions.

-Dollar-cost averaging does not inherently make you double your money, but it is important to be intentional about how you invest.
-Dollar-cost averaging helps you to reduce the risk because you end up with more shares at cheaper prices, and fewer shares at the more expensive prices, so even a small rise in the value of the stock helps increase return.
+Dollar-cost averaging does not inherently double your money, but it is important to be intentional about how you invest.
+Dollar-cost averaging helps you reduce risk because you end up with more shares at cheaper prices and fewer shares at more expensive prices, so even a small rise in the value of the stock helps increase return.

-Specializing in the financial planning needs of medical professionals, our goal at Spaugh Dameron Tenny is to help you make smart financial decisions that will ultimately help you achieve your goals.
-We firmly believe in the value our in-depth services can provide, as annual financial planning allows you the opportunity to formally review your goals, make any updates (if needed) and evaluate your progress along the way.
-Whether you are in residency, practice or retirement, we invite you to explore our services.
-Contact us today at (704)-557-9750 to learn more about how we can help you.
+Specializing in the financial planning needs of physicians and dentists, our goal at Spaugh Dameron Tenny is to help you make smart financial decisions that will ultimately help you achieve your goals.
+We firmly believe in the value our in-depth services can provide, as annual financial planning allows you the opportunity to formally review your goals, make any updates (if needed), and evaluate your progress along the way.
+Whether you are in training, practice, or retirement, we invite you to explore our services.
+Contact us today to learn more about how we can help you.

-Editor’s Note: This post was originally published in December 2018 and has been completely revamped and updated for accuracy and comprehensiveness.
+Editor’s Note: This article was originally published in December 2018 and has been completely revamped and updated for accuracy and comprehensiveness.

 Shane Tenny is the managing partner of Spaugh Dameron Tenny.
 Along with hosting the Prosperous Doc® podcast, Shane has a true passion for behavioral finance, helping clients and audiences understand how to develop successful strategies based on their unique temperaments.
 An accomplished and highly engaging speaker, Shane is regularly interviewed for television and podcasts, is actively involved in the Financial Planning Association®, and contributes to industry advisory boards.